Milos114/board/README.md

 ## Ticket Board

-This is a simple ticket board application built with Laravel 11.
+This is a simple ticket board service built with Laravel 11.
 It has Lanes, Tickets and Users.
 Users can create, edit, delete and view tickets.
 Activity log is also available for each ticket.

 ### Installation
 - git clone